 The craft and hobby of bicycling is one that is, by nature, pretty complicated.
 From selecting specific tires to body frames all the way to handlebar types, there is a choice to be made.
-However, once you make it past those choices you will be staring down the final points of customization: the bike computer.
+However, once you make it past those choices, you will be staring down the final customization points: the bike computer.

-The bike computer, otherwise known as the cyclo computer or cycling computer, is a device that mounts directly to a bicycle in order to transmit information to the rider.
+The bike computer, otherwise known as the cyclo-computer or cycling computer, is a device that mounts directly to a bicycle to transmit information to the rider.
 These are very popular on bicycles for riders that want to get the most out of their time on the road.
-So in order to find out if you fit the bill, let’s take a look at what these machines can really do and so you can select the best cycling computer for you.
+So to find out if you fit the bill, let’s take a look at what these machines can really do and so you can select the best cycling computer for you.

 1. Magnetic Sensing Ability

 The magnetic sensing bike computer uses a reed switch attached to the front fork and a magnet attached to your wheel spoke.
-There is also a cadence sensor which has the seating placed on the rear stay and crank arm instead.
+There is also a cadence sensor with the seating placed on the rear stay and crank arm instead.

-Basically, what this type of sensor does is give you a device that will stay charged longer and not run on any advanced digital technology.
-The downside, and it is a big one for some riders, is that there is no GPS.
+Basically, this type of sensor gives you a device that will stay charged longer and not run on any advanced digital technology.
+The downside, and it is a big one for some riders, is no GPS.

 2. GPS Sensing Ability

-What can a bike computer do for me?
+What does a bike computer do for me?

-Now that we know how these computers work, in a roundabout way, we need to assess if they are something that will benefit us.
+Now that we know how these computers work in a roundabout way, we need to assess if they will benefit us.
 In terms of information seeking, bike computers can offer riders unparalleled information.

 A glance at the computer display will show you such important information such as how far you have cycled, what elevation you are currently at, what grade of incline you are riding, and so much more!

-As we briefly discussed above, the different type of sensors will provide you with different kind of data.
-If you opt for the cheaper magnetic sensor then you will not be privy to the information that GPS-fueled devices can offer you
+As we briefly discussed above, the different sensors will provide you with different kinds of data.
+If you opt for the cheaper magnetic sensor, then you will not be privy to the information that GPS-fueled devices can offer you.

-A magnetic sensing bike computer won’t have ready access to the weather nor will it be able to compile the data it records for analyzing on other devices.
+A magnetic sensing bike computer won’t have ready access to the weather, nor will it compile the data it records for analyzing on other devices.
 If these two devices seem too different to pick correctly, move on to the next step.

 Assess what kind of rider you are.